Skip to main content

 3. Drink Fluoridated Water

 Fluoride is a natural mineral found in soil and rocks that helps prevent cavities.
-Over the last 70 years, small amounts of fluoride have been added to dental materials to help strengthen tooth enamel.
+Over the last 70 years, small amounts of fluoride have been added to community water supplies to help strengthen tooth enamel.

 4. Go to the Dentist